-Hunting orca in rolling dive,
+Hunting orca in rolling dive

-Noyo Center for Marine Science, Fort Bragg, California
+Fort Bragg, California

 The body of this 26' male Gulf of Alaska mammal-eating Biggs orca washed up just south of Fort Bragg, California in 2015.
 He was lying on his left side so his photo identity match could not be confirmed.
 His body was in good condition and the remains of six harbour seals were found in his stomach at the time of his death.
 The probable cause of his death was heart failure.
 He was found entangled in crab-pot line.